kimchi-project/kimchi/docs/API.md

           writes across all virtual disks (kb/s).
         * io_throughput_peak: The highest recent value of 'io_throughput'.
     * uuid: UUID of the VM.
+    * memory: The memory parameters of the VM in the unit of MiB.
-    * memory: The amount of memory assigned to the VM (in MB)
+        * current: The amount of memory that is assigned to the VM.
+        * maxmemory: The maximum total of memory that the VM can have.
+Amount over current will be used exclusively for memory hotplug
     * cpu_info: CPU-specific information.
         * vcpus: The number of CPUs assigned to the VM
         * maxvcpus: The maximum number of CPUs that can be assigned to the VM